David Vades Joseph (b.1986) is a photographer based in NYC.

-Born and raised in Harlem, NY,1986, Vades began his journey into photography when he was only a boy.
+Born and raised in Harlem, New York, Vades began his journey into photography when he was only a boy.
 He attended the Harlem School of Arts, where he made his first photographs.
 He then went on to attend the School of Visual Arts where he obtained his BFA in Photography.
-Influenced by the imagery and philosophy of contemporary Japanese photographers of the 60s-80s, Vades became known for his timeless high contrast black & white and vivid color photographs.
-His works have appeared in publications such as "The New York Times," "Highsnobiety," "B&W Magazine," "Arsenic Magazine" and "Musée Magazine."
-Vades' works have also been featured at "Equity Gallery" in the Lower East Side and the Brooklyn exhibition space "Smack Mellon."
-Vades currently resides in Harlem.
+Influenced by the imagery and philosophy of contemporary Japanese photographers of the 60s-80s, along with 18th-19th century paintings, Vades is known for his works of the Afro-Caribbean diaspora.
+His works have appeared in The New York Times, Der Grief, Paper Journal Magazine, Highsnobiety, and Humble Arts Foundation.
+Vades' works have also been featured at The Mural Pavilion of Harlem Hospital, Equity Gallery, and Smack Mellon.